dojo/docs/dojox/widget/Roller.rst

         <li>Item 3</li>
     </ul>

-You can of course convert an existing ``<ul>`` into a roller programatically, most easily accomplished by using an id="" attribute:
+You can of course convert an existing ``<ul>`` into a roller programmatically, most easily accomplished by using an id="" attribute:

 .. code-block :: html